Tutorial: Retrieval-Augmented Generation (RAG)¶

 Set up your system's retriever.¶

 As far as DSPy is concerned, you can plug in any Python code for calling tools or retrievers.
-Hence, for our RAG system, we can plug any tools for the search step.
-Here, we'll just use OpenAI Embeddings and PyTorch for top-K search, but this is not a special choice, just a convenient one.
+Here, we'll just use OpenAI Embeddings and do top-K search locally, just for convenience.

 Build your first RAG Module.¶